Main Menu

 Where Obtained (i.e., the Categories of Sources of the Information)

-Business or Commercial Purpose of Collection
+Business and/or Commercial Purpose of Collection

 Identifiers

-Real name, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, or other, similar, identifiers.
+Real name, postal address, unique personal identifier, online identifier, Internet Protocol address, email address, account name, Social Security number, driver’s license number, passport number, or other similar identifiers

 Directly from the consumer and/or from the consumer’s, counsel, employer, family member, or other party who may provide information in connection with our legal and eDiscovery services (including by providing such personal information within documents provided to us).

-Indirectly through online platforms such as LinkedIn, Twitter, Facebook and Google.
+Indirectly through online platforms such as LinkedIn, Twitter, Facebook, and Google.

 Communication with consumers; providing services as counsel to the consumer or another party; communicating with consultants and vendors for purposes relating to our business.